Jimbolar/fortnite-location-selector/README.md

 # fortnite-location-selector
-I would spend ages arguing with my friends with regards to where to drop in.
-This helped.
+Where oh where should we drop in?